 What to Consider to Choose the Best Ecommerce Platform?

 It is needless to say that you will have tons of eCommerce platforms in the market.
-But if you are considering the best, consider the following things –
+But if you are considering the best one for eCommerce startups, consider the following things –

 Ease of Use